Swoop Aero: Integrating AWS IoT Core and Machine Learning for critical air logistics

 The state-of-the art computer vision models run in real time onboard Swoop Aero’s two-way autonomous drones and identifies if a person or animal is within the landing zone, giving the aircraft the ability to abort a landing, while ensuring the highest level of safety for its service.

-Closer to home, Swoop Aero has commenced Australian operations in regional Queensland to improve the availability and accessibility of essential healthcare for remote communities, alongside TerryWhite Chemmart and Symbion.
+Closer to home, Swoop Aero is running operations in regional Queensland to improve the availability and accessibility of essential healthcare for remote communities, alongside TerryWhite Chemmart and Symbion.
 In 2021, Swoop Aero obtained BVLOS approval for medical logistics operations in Queensland which allows them to operate in a fully integrated airspace, a first in Australia.